Particular/Workshop/exercises/03-sagas/README.md

 }
 ```

+You should now get several Roslyn analyzer warnings.
+Implement the missing methods with your favorite refactoring tool.

 ### Step 4

 The `ConfigureHowToFindSaga` method has been added and we need to configure a property mapping for incoming messages to a specific Saga instance.
 We do this using the following code: